-In a nutshell, that the corporate mindset must change.
+In a nutshell, the corporate mindset must change

 McKinsey’s article on the great attrition found that “More than 19 million US workers – and counting – have quit their jobs since April 2021…” Among other reasons, generations Y and Z feel that employers demand too much of them, work-life balance is not where they would like it to be, and that their work doesn’t give them the meaning they want.
 Just like in the consumer market, employees want ‘people experiences’ in the workplace, which demands a new type of psychological contract between employer and employee.

 According to McKinsey, this new mindset requires companies to truly understand their employees and develop more empathy towards what they’re going through.
 As opposed to the last decade when employees left the workplace because they found the work not challenging enough (even though the pay was excellent) or thought they could find better opportunities to use their skills and knowledge elsewhere, employees today crave interactions, want to feel valued, and look for more meaning.

 What can organizations do today to diminish the blow of the great resignation?

 According to Carol Dweck’s 2006 book Mindset: The New Psychology of Success, when people believe they are not limited by their traits and habits, they can learn, grow, improve, and ultimately be successful.
 In the growth mindset, people embrace challenge, persist on the face of obstacles, learn from criticism, and feel inspired by others.